daftdug/PromptForge/replit.md

-✓ Updated navigation to match promptmagic.dev structure with Discover, Tags, Leaderboard, and Pricing links ✓ Implemented proper routing with wouter Link components for single-page app navigation ✓ Created Discover and Tags page components with coming soon messaging and links to main site
+✓ Updated navigation to match promptmagic.dev structure with Discover, Tags, Leaderboard, and Pricing links ✓ Implemented proper routing with wouter Link components for single-page app navigation ✓ Created Discover and Tags page components with coming soon messaging and links to main site ✓ Added educational video background to "See Prompt Magic in Action" section with multiple video sources and gradient overlay ✓ Enhanced "Start Exploring" button with purple outer glow effect and made "No login required" text lighter gray

 # User Preferences